Our Best Learned Road Trip Travel Tips

 “An ounce of prevention is worth a pound of cure.”
 Benjamin Franklin

-Here’s a list of what’s in our car when we take on a long road trip, a few of which are always in the trunk.
+Here’s a list of what’s in our car when we take on a long road trip, a few of which live in the trunk.

 A few added random tips.